THE SOUTHERN AMERICAN SERIES PT. 15

 BOLIVIA / PERU BORDER

-Today I was making my way from La Paz, Bolivia to Cusco in Peru.
+Today I was making my way from La Paz, Bolivia, to Cusco, Peru.
 Little did I know I was about to have the rudest awakening coming into a new country.

-It was a night bus which are always handy so you don’t lose out on any days and meant I could get some sleep which makes those long journeys so much quicker.
+It was a night bus, which is always handy, so you don’t lose any days, and it meant I could get some sleep, which makes those long journeys so much quicker.

 BORDER

-Anyway after an hour or so we were at the border and done the usual thing of standing in the queue to get things processed.
-Once stamped out it was off to the Peru border which was slightly quicker before making our way back onto the bus.
-I knew that would be it until we arrived at Cusco so I made sure to make myself comfortable.
-Neck pillow on, sleeping bag out, ear plugs fitting and my backpack padlocked and sitting above my head.
+Anyway, after an hour or so, we were at the border and had done the usual thing of standing in the queue to get things processed.
+Once stamped out, we headed to the Peru border, which was slightly quicker, before making our way back onto the bus.
+I knew that would be it until we arrived in Cusco, so I made sure to get comfortable.
+Neck pillow on, sleeping bag out, earplugs fitting, and my backpack padlocked and sitting above my head.
 BIG BIG MISTAKE.

 FIRST SIGN

-Arriving at Cusco I noticed a small pocket was open and my sunglasses were no longer there.
+Arriving at Cusco, I noticed a small pocket was open, and my sunglasses were no longer there.
 F*ck must’ve been the driver.
 I spoke to a few people I met on the bus and asked them to be sure and check their own stuff.
-After a quick chat I vaguely remember a few policemen coming on in the middle of the night for a quick look.
-I only semi conscious and new my bag was padlocked so didn’t think much of it.
-Anyway the sunglasses were gone, lesson learnt I thought….not quite yet!
+After a quick chat, I vaguely remember a few policemen coming in the middle of the night for a quick look.
+I was only semi-conscious and knew my bag was padlocked, so I didn’t think much of it.
+Anyway, the sunglasses were gone; lesson learned, I thought…not quite yet!

 WILD ROVER

 So I jumped in the taxi to make my way to the infamous Wild Rover Hostel.
-As I was arriving early the plan was to book Macchu Pichu and check the place out.
-The Wild Rover is one of those hostels or maybe the only one which is are happy to check you in at 4 in the morning if your bed is available, brilliant!
+Since I was arriving early, the plan was to book a trip to Machu Picchu and check the place out.
+The Wild Rover is one of those hostels, or maybe the only one, that is happy to check you in at 4 in the morning if your bed is available.
+Brilliant!

 THE SEARCH

-So after checking in I decided to get my tour booked and made my way back to my room to get the cash.
-I don’t normally keep a lot of cash on me when I’m travelling but knew for this kind of thing I’d need it.
-When a tour is $400 dollars, it can prove difficult to get the money any other way.
-Going through my bag I was having trouble finding the money, but I was sure it was there so didn’t panic.
+So after checking in, I decided to get my tour booked and made my way back to my room to get the cash.
+I don’t normally keep a lot of cash on me when I’m traveling, but I knew I’d need it for this kind of thing.
+When a tour costs $400, it can be difficult to get the money any other way.
+While going through my bag, I had trouble finding the money, but I was sure it was there, so I didn’t panic.
 That was until I remembered about my sunglasses…sh*t!

 PANIC

-As soon as this came into my head, the panic swept in and the bag was turned upside down and low and behold it wasn’t to be seen.
-I’ve had a bad experience or 2 while on my travels but this really hit me and what made it worse was that I was on my own in a 6 bed dorm room.
-It was one of those moments were you have to pull it together.
+As soon as this came into my head, the panic swept in, and the bag was turned upside down, and lo and behold, it wasn’t to be seen.
+I’ve had a bad experience or 2 while on my travels, but this really hit me, and what made it worse was that I was on my own in a 6-bed dorm room.
+It was one of those moments where you have to pull it together.

 FLASHBACK

-If it’s one thing I hate its someone stealing from me, I never understand it but in this case it might have been a good thing I didn’t spot him and approach him.
-Otherwise who knows what would have happened.
-The last time I was robbed I suffered a broken hand out of pure frustration and anger.
-Here the same thing crossed my mind but thought better of an additional headache of visiting the hospital.
-After checking again I was able confirm the money was gone and over the next day or 2 as I needed them I noticed a few other things that had been taken;
+If there’s one thing I hate, it’s someone stealing from me.
+I never understand it, but in this case, it might have been a good thing I didn’t spot him and approach him.
+Otherwise, who knows what would have happened?
+The last time I was robbed, I suffered a broken hand out of pure frustration and anger.
+Here, the same thing crossed my mind, but I thought better of the additional headache of visiting the hospital.
+After checking again, I was able to confirm the money was gone, and over the next day or two, as I needed them, I noticed a few other things that had been taken.

 THINKING BACK

-Thinking back to the bus I tried to remember when it would have been taken.
-I vaguely remember the bus stopping and a few policemen coming on and walking up the isle taking the odd look at bags in the overhead storage.
-From the few seconds my eyes opened I remember them looking at mine.
-But my padlock was on and not to mention I was half asleep.
+Thinking back to the bus, I tried to remember when it would have been taken.
+I vaguely remember the bus stopping and a few policemen coming on and walking up the aisle, taking a look at the bags in the overhead storage.
+From the few seconds my eyes opened, I remember them looking at mine.
+But my padlock was on, and not to mention, I was half asleep.

 I had a look at my padlocked and noticed it had been tampered with.
 I was angry and after going nuts I tried to gather myself.
 I’d say I’m pretty good at letting something slide, its not worth letting it get the best of you.